Welcome to St. Thomas of Canterbury Catholic Primary School

 The Passion in Church

-The Passion will take place in Church on Wednesday 10th April 2019.
+The Passion took place in Church on Wednesday 10th April 2019.
 It is a very moving service ready for Holy Week.
-Reception to Year 6 children will be involved.
+Reception to Year 6 children were involved.

 Wizard of Oz Theatre Production 2019